clearhaus/3DSv2-api-documentation/source/getting-started.rst

 In 3-D Secure v2, cardholder authentication might not necessarily involve the cardholder.

-A authentication flow that does not involve the cardholder is called a *frictionless flow*, an flow that involves the cardholder is called a *challenge flow*.
+An authentication flow not involving the cardholder is called a *frictionless flow*, whereas a flow involving the cardholder is called a *challenge flow*.
-The *frictionless flow* utilizes device fingerprinting to verify cardholder involvement and involves fewer steps than a *challenge flow*.
+The *frictionless flow* utilizes device fingerprinting to verify cardholder authenticity, providing a smoother flow for the cardholder.

 Authentications can be described broadly by the two variables below which are included in every transaction.